 Yes.
-All persons with HIV must be offered SARS-CoV-2 vaccines when it is available, regardless of CD4 count or viral load level.
+People with HIV should be offered SARS-CoV-2 vaccines when they become available, regardless of CD4 count or viral load level.
 Safety and efficacy data are emerging for the current licensed vaccines; PLHIV do not appear to be at increased risk for vaccine related adverse events.
-A protective, robust, and durable immune response in PLHIV has been documented for the ChAdOx1 nCoV-19 (AZD1222) manufactured by Astra-Zeneca, mRNA-1273 (Moderna) and Pfizer/BioNTech BNT162b2 vaccines.
-See here, and here.
+A robust immune response in PLHIV has been documented for the ChAdOx1 nCoV-19 (AZD1222) manufactured by Astra-Zeneca.
+See here.
 Information for recipients of care may be found here.